 The question pools are formulated by the National Conference of Volunteer Examiner Coordinators (NCVEC).
 The exams are administered across the US by Volunteer Examiners (VEs) who have become certified and are sanctioned by the FCC to maintain the question pools and to conduct examinations.
 The VEs are licensed hams who volunteer their time and service to administer the examinations and help others become licensed.

 Where will you find an examination session?
 In more populated areas of the US there may be multiple exam sessions offered each month by various ham radio clubs or at ham radio events.
 In less densely populated areas the offerings may be less frequent and you may have to travel a bit to attend.
-You can search for upcoming listed and scheduled VE exam sessions at the web sites of the American Radio Relay League (ARRL), or you can find the contact information for a volunteer examiner in your state with the W5YI organization, at the URLs below.
+You can search for upcoming listed and scheduled VE exam sessions at the web sites of the American Radio Relay League (ARRL), or you can find the contact information for a volunteer examiner in your state with the Laurel VEC and W5YI organizations, at the URLs below.

 Many exam sessions do not require any advanced registration and will state “walk-ins allowed.”
 Other sessions may require advanced sign up, so check the information closely or contact the VE in charge of the exam session.